openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 -----------------------------------------------

-The server emits this event when a student submits an assessment for an example essay.
-To assess the example essay, the student uses a scoring rubric provided by the instructor.
+The server emits this event when a student submits an assessment for an example response.
+To assess the example, the student uses a scoring rubric provided by the instructor.
 These events record the options the student selected to assess the example and identifies any criteria that the student scored differently than the instructor.